bhopals/english-vocabs/skill-set-writing.md

 ### Chapter 5 - ESSAY WRITING SKILLS

 - Driving to work or schools is one of the most dangerous activities people undertake in their daily lives
-- The possibility of getting hurt or killed in a traffic accident is actually higher than getting killed by a terrorist
+- The possibility of getting hurt or killed in a traffic accident is actually higher than getting killed by a terrorist attack
 - People do not take bad driving seriously
 - `over-cautious drivers` `insist` on going very slowly
-- `overly careful drivers` `delay` making left turns
+- `overly careful drivers` `delay` making their turns
 - transgression - (an act goes againt the law, rule, code of conduct, an offence)
   - SYNONYMS - wrong, offence, crime, sin, wrongdoing, misdemeanor, felony
   - Example